SiegeKeebs/Switch-Scores/README.md

-My Biases: I do my best to not be influenced by these in my ratings, but they will always have at least some influence over my evaluations of a switch - I figure it’s best to be upfront and clear about my preferences and biases.
+MY BIASES: I do my best to not be influenced by these in my ratings, but they will always have at least some influence over my evaluations of a switch - I figure it’s best to be upfront and clear about my preferences and biases.

 Sound -
 I generally prefer switches with a distinct sound, either clacky, or thocky, louder, etc. A ‘generic’ and inoffensive sound won’t be rated highly.